zhaotudou/HeteroFusionRCNN/README.md

 ```
 dataset_dir: '/path/to/dataset/Kitti/object'
 ```
-### 1. Mini-batch Generation
+### 1. Preprocessing

-The training data needs to be pre-processed to generate mini-batches for the RPN.
+The training data needs to be pre-processed to generate point level label for the RPN.

 Note: This script does parallel processing with `num_[class]_children` processes for faster processing.
 This can also be disabled inside the script by setting `in_parallel` to `False`.